pajikos/ssc/README.md

 # Selenium Screenshot Comparator

 The Selenium Screenshot Comparator (SSC) could compare any of two web pages in different browsers and capture their differences not only graphically, but also numerically.
-Library uses public available tools for its functionality (Selenium, Imagemagick).
+Library uses publicly available tools for its functionality (Selenium, ImageMagick).

-The contribution of this library is in a solution that, as the only one from similar tools available on the market, tries to automate the testing process compatibility of appearance of web applications.
+The contribution of this library is in a solution that, as the only one from similar tools available on the market, tries to automate the testing process compatibility of an appearance of web applications.

 ## The Library Installation Guide

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Adding the library in to your project
+### Adding the library into your project

 Download or build your own jar file and import into your maven repository:
 ```
 mvn install:install-file -Dfile=C:\path\to\file\selenium-screenshot-comparator-0.1.jar -DgroupId=cz.vse.kit.ssc -DartifactId=selenium-screenshot-comparator -Dversion=0.1 -DpomFile=C:\path\to\file\selenium-screenshot-comparator-0.1.pom -Dpackaging=jar
 ```
-Build folder contains two subfolders: build containing im4java library (im4java web page), because this utility library is not available in any public Maven repository.
-If you want to add your own im4java jar into your Maven, download build from folder without_im4java.
-In most cases the build containing im4java will be sufficient.
+Build folder contains two subfolders: build containing im4java library (im4java web page) because this utility library is not available in any public Maven repository.
+If you want to add your own im4java jar into your Maven, download a build from folder without_im4java.
+In most cases, the build containing im4java will be sufficient.

 Add project dependency into project pom.xml file:
 ```